Art: © Jessica Keiko Mitsumasu

 We know this longing to belong.
 It's Hercules’ desire.
 In the movie's iconic song "Go the Distance" Hercules sings, "I would go most anywhere to find where I belong."

 This desire is basic.
-When wailing toddlers waddle over to their parents after a minor fall, they want the comfort of the attachment that makes home.
+When wailing toddlers waddle over to their parents after a minor fall, they want the comfort of the attachment that defines being home.
 When overseas exchange students feel that vague melancholy after the thrill of novelty has worn off, they long for familiar faces, language, even food.
 Our hearts are restless to belong.

 But importantly, this desire can go entirely askew.
 It's what drives young men to join radical terrorist groups.
 It's also what forms cliques in high school that shun outsiders.
 The desire to belong is like hunger.
 And when you’re famished, you’ll eat anything.